 The waterfall is based on a carefully planned project management approach.
 Each phase is designed and planned at the beginning of the project, and people just follow the plan.

 The team follows the instruction of a Project Manager who is superior to team members.
 The Project Manager follows the check–act pattern (monitors the progress and implements corrective actions if needed).
 Optimizations are introduced while auditing the project or when quality management indicates that there is an issue to solve.

 SCRUM is different.
-It lets you achieve your business goals quicker and more seamless thanks to a more flexible nature.
+It lets you achieve your business goals quicker and more seamlessly thanks to a more flexible nature.
 In SCRUM, the emphasis is put on the empirical and adaptive approach instead of long and complicated planning.
 Teams work in short cycles called sprints.
-Team members plan each iteration by choosing the items refined by Product Owner from Product Backlog and create a dedicated backlog for each iteration (Sprint Backlog).
+Team members plan each iteration by choosing the items defined by the Product Owner from the Product Backlog and create a dedicated backlog for each iteration (Sprint Backlog).
 During the iteration, the development team works on the features.
-The feature is considered done when it fulfils the Definition of Done criteria.
-Flexibility and the ability to adjust to changing situation are the priorities here.
+The feature is considered done when it fulfills the Definition of Done criteria.
+Flexibility and the ability to adjust to changing situations are the priorities here.

 The main difference in test management between SCRUM and the traditional model is that here we have a designated person, a Test Manager, who is responsible for the testing area.
 Also, the traditional model uses V-Model for test management.
 The Test Manager has many responsibilities which can be divided into two main groups:

 Agile introduces Quality Assurance very early in the software development process to foresee and spot issues way ahead of their time.
 It’s mean to eliminate bottlenecks before they even happen – it’s the “minority report” of software development.
 While everybody is focused on writing code, the QA Specialists are those who anticipate threads that can even derail the project.
 Therefore Quality Assurance Specialists are those who, by incorporating experiences from previous projects, can actively build the project at hand and improve the future work of the team.